r0x0r/pywebview/README.md

 pywebview is lightweight and has no dependencies on an external GUI framework.
 It uses native GUI for creating a web component window: Win32 on Windows, Cocoa on Mac OSX and Qt4/5 or GTK3 on Linux.
 If you choose to freeze your application, it does not bundle a heavy GUI toolkit with it, which keeps the executable size small.
 Compatible with both Python 2 and 3.

+An example application created with pywebview can be found here https://github.com/r0x0r/traktorlibrarian

 # License